HTTP-RPC/Kilo/README.md

       ...
     ]

 Since the list is no longer accessible via a key in a data dictionary, there would otherwise be no way to refer to it in the template.
-However, using dot notation, the template can be defined as follows (note the use of the "." character in the section declaration):
+However, using dot notation, the template can be defined as follows:

     <html>
     <body>